ev3dev-lang-java/docking-station/README.md

 Lego Mindstorms has a [Battery Charger (45517)](https://shop.lego.com/en-US/Transformer-10V-DC-45517) which allows you to recharge the [Rechargeable battery (45501)](https://shop.lego.com/en-US/EV3-Rechargeable-DC-Battery-45501).
-Doing some changes, it is possible to create a custom connector like this one:
+If you do some changes in the cable of the charger, it is possible to create a custom connector like this one:

 ![](./docs/images/connector.jpg)